 - Intense distress or physical symptoms (e.g., heart pounding, sweating) when reminded of the event

 - Avoidance of thoughts, people, places, or activities related to the trauma

 - Feeling irritable, on edge, or startling easily

 - Concentration and/or sleep difficulties

-The recommended dose for Prolonged Exposure is 10 to 15 90-minute sessions.
+The recommended dose for Prolonged Exposure is 10 to 15 90-minute sessions; however, the length of the program can vary.
 These sessions can be held once or twice weekly, depending on the individual’s needs.
-A 12-week treatment program is typical; however, the length of the program can vary.
 TF-CBT for children and adolescents generally consists of 12 to 16 sessions, lasting 60 minutes each.

 Both PE and TF-CBT utilize exposure therapy techniques.
-Exposure therapy is a type of CBT that is often referred to as the “gold-standard” of psychological treatments for these issues.
-Exposure involves gradually and systematically confronting fears and anxiety-provoking situations that you have been avoiding, with the aid and support of your therapist.
-Exposure provides the opportunity to learn that feared consequences are unlikely to come true and that your anxiety will go down naturally over time– and after repeated exposure, it will stay down.
-Exposures can be conducted as imaginal, where you are asked to imagine a feared situation, in vivo, or real life exposure, and interoceptive, which involves confronting feared bodily sensations.
-The overarching goal of exposure therapy is to reduce or eliminate avoidance of objectively safe situations, which leads to reduction in anxiety about these situations.
-Although this treatment causes short-term anxiety, as it involves facing the fears that you have been avoiding, it is the most effective way to gain long-term freedom from anxiety.
+Exposure therapy is a type of CBT that is considered the “gold-standard” of psychological treatments for trauma and anxiety-related issues.
+Exposure involves gradually and systematically confronting fears and anxiety-provoking situations that have been causing distress, with the aid and support of your therapist.
+The overall goal of exposure therapy is to reduce or eliminate avoidance of objectively safe situations, thoughts, or memories, which leads to reduction in anxiety.
+This treatment can cause short-term anxiety during the process of therapy; however, it is the most effective way to make long-lasting progress with anxiety.